shuvangkar/Undergradute-Thesis-and-Projects/README.md

 # My UG Project folder
-I have accomplished many projects in my Undergraduate life.I have lost documents of few projects.
-Apart from that, Here I included most of the academic projects.
+I have accomplished many projects in my Undergraduate life.
+Most of them are non-academic projects.
+I have a few of academic projects although I have lost few of it.

 # UG Thesis
 In the Thesis folder I have included the main files of my thesis.